learithe/MGT_reads2alleles/readme.md

                             i.e. 5.0 or 2.9 (default: 5.0)
       --blastident BLASTIDENT
-                            BLAST percentage identity needed for entire alignment to be returned (default: 90) --skip_speciescheck SKIP_SPECIESCHECK
+                            BLAST percentage identity needed for entire alignment to be returned (default: 90) --skip_speciescheck   override kraken species check step (ONLY DO THIS IF YOU'VE ALREADY DONE A QC CHECK) (default: False)
-                            Skip the kraken species QC step.
-WARNING: ONLY use this if you've already done this QC step on the reads as part of another QC process! (default: False)
+      --strainid STRAINID   specify a strain name (overrides default extraction from read names) (default: False)

 Examples